excellalabs/ecs-deploy-setup/README.md

 1. Create AWS certificate in the ACM service to be used with the app's secured URLs via a load balancer.

+TODO: - AFTER TASK DEF & SVC (APP START)?
 1. Set up load balancer:
     1. Create load balancer.
-    1. Use VPC used in sec. group for ECS EC2 instance.
+    1. Use VPC used in sec. group for ECS EC2 instance, and that sec. group for the load balancer.
+Check that you can hit app via DNS name for created load balancer.
+    1. Set up subdomain for already registered domain name:
+        1. Create a hosted zone for the subdomain/etc you want to host using AWS Route 53.
+        1. Add resource record sets for the new subdomain to Route 53 hosted zone.
+        1. Update the DNS service for the parent domain by adding name server records for the subdomain.

     1. Add endpoints for each task definition (app instance / environment)
         - Development: port https/44443 to container port 8080; http/8080 to 8080 (health check)
         - Staging: port https/44444 to container on port 8082; 8082 to 8082 (health check)
         - Production: https/443 to container on port 80; 80 to 80 (health check)
     1. Select 2 availability zones
     1. ***!*** Use certificate created above to create URLs for each   & use latest predefined policy
+        1. Update domain name registrar with name service records for subdomain created in AWS.
+        1. TODO: Set up load balancer to point to dev/stg/prod
     1. Make sure security group allows desired incoming ports
     1. Set up health check to hit open endpoint